SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 }
 ```

 If you examine the `EnableBinding` attribute you'll see that it takes one or more interface types as parameters.
 Each interface represents a binding and each method defined in the binding interface represents a bindable or more frequently refered to as a destination.
-Each bindable represents a named message channel when using channel-based binders such as RabbitMQ, Kafka, etc. However other types of bindings can provide other types of bindables which are intended to support native features of the underlying messaging technology.
+Normally, each bindable represents a named message channel when using channel-based binders such as RabbitMQ, Kafka, etc. However other types of bindings can provide other types of bindables which are intended to support native features of the underlying messaging technology.

-Out of the box, Steeltoe provides the three bindings you can use. `ISource`, `ISink`, and `IProcessor` bindings are generic enough that you can use them for many different messaging systems.
+Out of the box, Steeltoe provides the three bindings that are commonly used in messaging based services. `ISource`, `ISink`, and `IProcessor` bindings are generic enough that you can use them with many different messaging systems.

-* *ISink:* Identifies a contract for a message consumer by providing a destination from which messages are consumed.
+* *ISink:* Defines a contract for a message consumer by providing a destination from which messages are consumed.
-* *ISource:* Identifies the contract for a message producer by providing the destination to which the produced message is sent.
+* *ISource:* Defines the contract for a message producer by providing the destination to which the produced message is sent.
 * *IProcessor:* Encapsulates both the `ISink` and the `ISource` contracts by exposing two destinations that allow consumption and production of messages.

 The following listing shows the definition of the various interfaces: